Low-scaling \textit{GW} calculations of quasi-particle energies for extended systems within the numerical atomic orbital

 is the momentum matrix element in Kohn-Sham representation.
 The first term in the curly brackets vanishes for insulating systems.
 Eq.~\eqref{eq:head-tensor-kp} is in fact the macroscopic dielectric tensor without taking into account the local field effect.
 In principle, the correction should also be applied to the wing terms, namely $\tilde{\varepsilon}^{v}_{\lambda=1,\lambda'>1}$ and $\tilde{\varepsilon}^{v}_{\lambda>1,\lambda'=1}$.
 For the cubic systems we investigate here, the effect on band gaps due to the wing term correction is negligible.
 The isotropic approximation also works well for these systems.
 After the correction is applied, $\tilde{\varepsilon}^{v}_{\lambda\lambda'}$ is rotated back to its ABF representation $\tilde{\varepsilon}_{\mu\nu}$ for further computation.

-The long-range nature of bare Coulomb matrix also affects the calculation of self-energy.
+The long-range nature of bare Coulomb matrices also affects the calculation of self-energy.
 In the canonical $k$-space implementation, this amounts to the singularity in $\Wc_{\mu\nu}(\bq=0)$ constructed from $V_{\mu\nu}(\bq=0)$ in Eq.~\eqref{eq:w0-mu-qw-symeps}.
 In the current real-space approach, it results in a non-convergent summation over the cell vectors in Eq.~\eqref{eq:vexx-R} and Eq.~\eqref{eq:sigmac-ij-Rt}.
 To circumvent this issue, we follow Ref. \citenum{RenX21} and adopt the spherically truncated Coulomb kernel for $V_{\mu\nu}$ in Eq.~\eqref{eq:vexx-R} and Eq.~\eqref{eq:w0-mu-qw-symeps}.
 Particularly, instead of an abrupt truncation in real space as originally proposed by Spencer and Alavi \cite{SpencerJ08}, an attenuated Coulomb kernel

 is utilized to replace the bare one in Eq.~\eqref{eq:v-mn-q} to improve the numerical stability of real-space grid integration.
-The screening parameters are taken as the same value in Ref. \citenum{RenX21}, i.e. $\gamma=5.0 / R_{\mathrm{cut}}\text{ Bohr}^{-1}$ and $R_w=1.092\text{ Bohr}$.
+The screening parameters are taken as the same values as in Ref. \citenum{RenX21}, i.e. $\gamma=5.0 / R_{\mathrm{cut}}\text{ Bohr}^{-1}$ and $R_w=1.092\text{ Bohr}$.